FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---

-### **Story 20: Search/Filter all profiles**
+### **Story 20: Search all profiles**

-As a user, I want to be able to search/filter all the profiles for a given conference, so that I can have a selected view according to what I'm looking for.
+As a user, I want to be able to search all the profiles for a given conference, so that I can have a selected view according to what I'm looking for.

 _User interface mockups_